Home

 2. Are wall mounted kitchen faucets suitable for all kitchens?

 Not always.
-Wall mounted faucets require specific plumbing setups and are best suited for kitchens with the necessary wall plumbing infrastructure.
+Wall mounted taps require specific plumbing setups and are best suited for kitchens with the necessary wall plumbing infrastructure.

 3. Can I add features to a single hole kitchen faucet?